|CO2 emissions||115.0 g/km|

 Market and Model

-The Peugeot Bipper is offered in one solitary trim level but operators can enhance the specification with the Plus Pack or delve into the extensive options list.
+Prices including VAT range between around £16,000 and aeound £18,000.
+The Peugeot Bipper is offered in 'S', 'SE' or 'Professional' trim levels, with top and bottom variants also available in 'ATV'-spec, which basically means that your Bipper will come with a useful 'Grip Control' system to help with tractrion on slippery surfaces.
 As standard fitment, there's ABS brakes, a driver's airbag, side hinged rear doors with an asymmetric split, a CD stereo and a ladder frame bulkhead.
-The Bipper is relatively Spartan in this basic S guise but the Plus Pack adds essentials like remote central locking and deadlocks along with one-touch electric front windows and heated door mirrors.
+The Bipper is relatively Spartan in its basic 'S' guise but higher trim levels add niceties like remote central locking, along with one-touch electric front windows and heated door mirrors.
 Making the choice between the Peugeot Bipper and its key rivals in the sub-compact sector isn't easy because they're virtually identical.
 The Citroen Nemo and Fiat Fiorino are built on the same production line and it's really only the badges that differentiate them.
-Calling its model the Bipper looks to be a brave move on Peugeot's part.
-It's certainly cute, in keeping with van's styling, but if the stereotypes are to be believed, the average UK van driver would prefer to be driving something that sounds little bit more masculine.
-Peugeot Geezer was a popular suggestion around the office.

 Practicalities and Costs

 The Bipper's load area is uniformly-shaped and easily accessible.
 There's some wheelarch intrusion with the potential to hamper anyone trying to squeeze in bulkier objects but 1,046mm between the arches isn't too bad.
-The read doors open to 180 degrees and are asymmetrically split to improve access with just one door open.
+The rear doors open to 180 degrees and are asymmetrically split to improve access with just one door open.
 The sliding side doors are optional but they don't open particularly wide so you'll end up putting those bulky objects in through the rear.
+Considering that the vehicle is well under four metres in length, its 1.523mm load length is pretty good.
+Better still, there's an optional folding passenger seat that in creases the available load length to around 2,490mm.
+The load volume is 2.5m3 without said seat folded or 2.8m3 with it in the down position.
+The tough torsion beam rear suspension allows the Bipper to carry up to 660kg.
 Peugeot has worked hard to minimise the Bipper's running costs and 2-year/20,000-mile service intervals help here.
-Another bonus is that the replacement of key components has been timed to coincide with service intervals in order to reduce the time the Bipper is off the road.
+Expect 64.2mpg on the combined cycle and 115g/km of CO2 from the 1.3-litre HDi engine.

 |Fixed interest rate||5%|